ermawqa/DeepResearchAIAgent/README.md

 - Relevance: Does the answer directly address the question?
 - Depth: Does it go beyond obvious facts?
 Are multiple perspectives included?
 - Coherence: Is the information well-structured and logically organized?
-- Novelty: Did the agent surface insights or relationships I didn’t expect?
+- Novelty: Did the agent surface insights or relationships I didn't expect?
 - Trustworthiness: Does it cite or imply reliable sources?

 ### **3. Describe a scenario where your agent would likely fail or struggle.**